Spherical means in annular regions in the $n$-dimensional real hyperbolic spaces: Proof of the main result

-whenever~~$\tanh \frac{r}{2}<\rho<\tanh \frac{R}{2}$. \end{proof} Now, we shall prove the sufficient part of Theorem \ref{th1}.
+Hence whenever $~~\tanh\frac{r}{2}<\rho<\tanh\frac{R}{2}$. \end{proof} Now, we shall prove the sufficient part of Theorem \ref{th1}.
 For this, without loss of generality, we may assume that $R=\infty$.
 The idea of the proof is to use the asymptotic behavior of the hypergeometric function and compare it with that of the coefficients given in (\ref{exp26}).
-In the proof, we need, the following result from \cite{EMOT},~p.
-75.
+In the proof, we need, the following result from Erdelyi et al. \cite{EMOT},~p.
+75-76. \begin{lemma} The general solution of the hypergeometric differential equation